 |Journal||Ann Am Thorac Soc|

-RATIONALE: Despite awareness of COPD treatment recommendations, uptake is poor.
-The Subpopulations and Intermediate Outcome Measures in COPD Study (SPIROMICS) spans 2010-2016, providing an opportunity to assess integration of 2011 Global Initiative for Obstructive Lung Disease (GOLD) treatment strategies over time in a large observational cohort study.OBJECTIVE: To evaluate how COPD treatment aligns with 2011 GOLD strategies and determine factors associated with failure to align with recommendations.METHODS: Inhaled medication use collected via questionnaire annually for four years was compiled into therapeutic classes (LAMA, LABA, ICS and combinations).
+RATIONALE: Despite awareness of chronic obstructive pulmonary disease (COPD) treatment recommendations, uptake is poor.
+The Subpopulations and Intermediate Outcome Measures in COPD Study (SPIROMICS) spans 2010-2016, providing an opportunity to assess integration of 2011 Global Initiative for Obstructive Lung Disease (GOLD) treatment strategies over time in a large observational cohort study.OBJECTIVES: To evaluate how COPD treatment aligns with 2011 GOLD strategies and determine factors associated with failure to align with recommendations.METHODS: Information on inhaled medication use collected via questionnaire annually for 4 years was compiled into therapeutic classes (long-acting antimuscarinic agent, long-acting β-agonist, inhaled corticosteroids [ICS], and combinations thereof).
 Medications were not modified by SPIROMICS investigators.
-2011 GOLD COPD categories A, B, C, or D were assigned.
-Alignment of inhaler regimen to 1st/2nd line GOLD recommendations were determined, stratifying into recommendation aligned or nonaligned.
-Recommendation nonaligned participants were further stratified into overuse and underuse.RESULTS: Of 1721 COPD participants, at baseline 52% of regimens aligned with GOLD recommendations.
-Among participants with nonaligned regimens, 46% reported underuse, predominately due to lack of long-acting inhaler in GOLD-D. Of the 54% reporting overuse, 95% were treated with nonindicated ICS-containing regimens.
-Among 431 participants with four years of follow-up data, recommendation alignment did not change over time.
-When comparing 2011 and 2017 recommendations, 47% did not align with either recommendations while 35% were in alignment with both recommendations.CONCLUSIONS: Among SPIROMICS COPD participants, nearly 50% reported inhaler regimens that did not align with GOLD recommendations.
-Nonalignment was driven largely by overuse of ICS-regimens in milder disease and lack of long-acting inhalers in severe disease.
+2011 GOLD COPD categories A, B, C, and D were assigned.
+Alignment of inhaler regimen with first-/second-line GOLD recommendations was determined, stratifying into recommendation aligned or nonaligned.
+Recommendation-nonaligned participants were further stratified into overuse and underuse categories.RESULTS: Of 1,721 participants with COPD, at baseline, 52% of regimens aligned with GOLD recommendations.
+Among participants with nonaligned regimens, 46% reported underuse, predominately owing to lack of long-acting inhalers in GOLD category D. Of the 54% reporting overuse, 95% were treated with nonindicated ICS-containing regimens.
+Among 431 participants with 4 years of follow-up data, recommendation alignment did not change over time.
+When we compared 2011 and 2017 recommendations, we found that 47% did not align with either set of recommendations, whereas 35% were in alignment with both recommendations.CONCLUSIONS: Among SPIROMICS participants with COPD, nearly 50% reported inhaler regimens that did not align with GOLD recommendations.
+Nonalignment was driven largely by overuse of ICS regimens in milder disease and lack of long-acting inhalers in severe disease.

 |Alternate Journal||Ann Am Thorac Soc|

-Alignment of Inhaled COPD Therapies with Published Strategies: Analysis of the GOLD Recommendations in SPIROMICS.
+Alignment of Inhaled Chronic Obstructive Pulmonary Disease Therapies with Published Strategies.
+Analysis of the Global Initiative for Chronic Obstructive Lung Disease Recommendations in SPIROMICS.

 Published and Public